roheetnarayanan/LendingClub-Loan-Prediction/README.md

 **Project Description:**
 This project is about predicting whether an individual will pay their loan balances in full or not.
-The pediction is done using some machine learning models specifically logistic regression, decision tree, and random forest using Python and Scikit-learn.
+The pediction is done using some machine learning models specifically decision tree, and random forest using Python and Scikit-learn.
 The dataset is the 2007-2010 Lending Club data which can be found [here](https://www.lendingclub.com/info/download-data.action).
-It contains 9578 observations and 14 variables. u
+It contains 9578 observations and 14 variables.

 **Data Dictionary:**
 * credit.policy: 1 if the customer meets the credit underwriting criteria of LendingClub.com, and 0 otherwise.
 * purpose: The purpose of the loan (takes values "credit_card", "debt_consolidation", "educational", "major_purchase", "small_business", and "all_other").